tadiusfrank2001/Data-Mining-/README.md

 +`Keras`: User-friendly interface for building neural networks.

 +`Jupyter`: an interactive computing environment, allowing users to create notebooks that integrate code, visualizations, and narrative text.
-I documented the process in various notebooks for ease of understanding and learning! :)